-MSP-144 magnetic analyser is able to separate an elastically scattered ion beam, to efficiently accumulate reaction products and to distribute them in compliance with A mass dispersion and q charge with appropriate resolution (Δp/p)
+MSP-144 magnetic analyser is intended for separation of elastically scattered ion beams, reaction products efficient accumulation and distribution in compliance with A mass dispersion and q charge with appropriate resolution (Δp/p).

 MSP-144 magnetic analyser